 Then, if all that wasn’t enough, with one foot in the grave, she does hard, manual labor to push a football-sized baby through an opening smaller than the size of a cherry pit into Life.

 And if she is brave enough to breast feed, well, do you have any idea how much cracked nipples hurt when those sweet, tiny lips take hold?!

-Now, if we were a lucky baby, our mother continued to nurture us in a million in little ways – physically, emotionally, spiritually, and financially — for 18 years (minimum) as any loving mother does.
+Now, if we were a lucky baby, our mothers continued to nurture us in a million in little ways – physically, emotionally, spiritually, and financially — for 18 years (minimum).

 Mm, in light of all that a human mother must endure to gift life, doesn’t the attitude quoted above seem decidedly sorrowful and unworthy?!